EnterpriseDB/repmgr/README.md

    `master unregister` can be used as an alias for `primary unregister`.

+* `standby clone [node to be cloned]`

+    Clones a new standby node from the data directory of the primary (or an upstream cascading standby) using `pg_basebackup`.
+This will also create the `recovery.conf` file required to start the server as a streaming replication standby.

+* `standby register`

+    Registers a standby with `repmgr`.
+This command needs to be executed to enable promote/follow operations and to allow `repmgrd` to work with the node.
+    An existing standby can be registered using this command.

+* `standby unregister`

+    Unregisters a standby with `repmgr`.
+This command does not affect the actual replication, just removes the standby's entry from the `repl_nodes` table.

 * `standby switchover`

     Promotes a standby to primary and demotes the existing primary to a standby.